-Current NHIF Rates for Employees and Self Employed [2023 New]
+The New SHIF Rates for Employees and Self Employed

 Hospital, NHIF rates